Common Name: Great Plains Toad

 Locations: Canada, Mexico, the United States

 US Locations: Arizona, California, Colorado, Iowa, Kansas, Minnesota, Missouri, Montana, North Dakota, Nebraska, New Mexico, Nevada, Oklahoma, South Dakota, Texas, Utah, and Wyoming

 The breeding season is generally between March and September but in the northern part of the range, its restricted to May to July.
 The Great Plains Toad breed in a variety of habitats such as temporary pools, slow streams, holding ponds, and irrigation ditches.
 The toads prefer temporary bodies of water but will use permanent bodies.
 Males call from the shores to attract females.
 Females approach males that they deem fit and mating happens.
+The male will grasp the female from behind in the amplexus position.
+The female will then lay her eggs and the male will fertilize them.
+The females can lay up to 20,000 eggs at a time.
 After the female lays her clutches of eggs, both the male and female leave the eggs on their own.